janetomsamondi/Sentiment-Analysis-on-Twitter-Data/README.md

 # Sentiment-Analysis-on-Twitter-Data
 Social media has recieved more attention nowdays, with the freedom of speech in most countries.Social media users are expressing their views widely on social media platforms.
-Twitter is among the socila media platforms gaining popularity.
+Twitter is among the social media platforms gaining popularity.
 Developing a program for sentiment analysis is an approach to be used to computationally measure  perceptions of targeted groups.
 I will be using sentiment analysis tools like TextBlob and machine learning,with BERT.
 My project here involves collection of data from twiter,related tweets across Kenya.